Leko7/allcars3/README.md

 # CARS Engineering -- Data Acquisition Project for the IASD Master 2

+For this course project, we built a cars dataset by crawling data from <href>auto-data.net</href>.

 For a detailed summary of the process, look at `journal.pdf`.

 For some quick data exploration, look at `data_exploration.ipynb`.